mlab-upenn/f110-vesc-docs/README.md

 <img src="images/cover_image.png" width="400">

-# Necessary tools
+# Necessary tools and generic parts
 Allen screwdriver

+Nose pliers

+A mm-graded ruler, because god knows you won't be able to keep every part in its labeled bag

+(Potentially, a power drill and a .128 drill bit if you need to drill additional holes in the plastic chassis)

-Three 45mm standoffs
+Eleven 45mm standoffs

-Three 10mm Allen screws
+Two 19mm standoffs

+Two 13mm threaded standoffs (we measure the length excluding the screw part)

+Several 10mm screws that fit into the standoffs and the chassis holes

 # Mechanical Setup
 We will first assemble the car chassis and install the Jetson and power distribution board before setting up the VESC.